The push dagger is a knife very oriented to self-defense and that has its own specific area of application and an ancient history.

 During World War II the dagger was used again, this time released to British commandos and those of other specialized forces.

-Typical uses could include the elimination of the sentinel and, again, close combat.
+Typical uses might include eliminating the sentry and, again, close combat.

-Today, the dagger push dagger dagger is still a popular choice.
+Today, the dagger push dagger is still a popular choice.

 Such a blade offers a self-defense tool regardless of the situation.